-Grilling is one of my favorite ways to cook corn in the summer, especially when it's smothered with delicious toppings like creamy chili lime sauce, feta cheese, cilantro and red pepper flakes!
-It's not only healthy, it's gluten-free, fast and easy to make.
-But the best part is that it's Weight Watchers friendly.
-Yet, it's so loaded with flavor that no one would ever be able to tell it's WW friendly!
-This recipe is 4 WW points.
+Grilling is one of my favorite ways to cook corn in the summer, especially when it's smothered with delicious toppings!
+Although it's WW friendly, it's so loaded with flavor that no one would ever be able to tell.
 And it was the inspiration for my Elote Pasta Salad (also 4 ww points).

 Jump to: